Lawhy/Finance/README.md

-# NLP_for_Finance
+# Finance
-A collection of code and data used in Dr. Hang Zhou's project.
+A collection of code and data used in Dr. Hang Zhou's finance project.